Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-advanced/readme.md

 Now let's set divide up the level using standard portals.

 1. Create a plane and rotate it 90 degrees on the Y axis.
 Make sure to apply the rotation with <kbd>Ctrl</kbd> + <kbd>A</kbd> and then set the dimensions of the plane to Y: 3600.0 Z: 2000.0.
 Set the position of the plane to X: 0.0 Y: 0.0 Z: 650.0.
 Subdivide the top and bottom plane edges to get five sections.
 2. Make sure the sections you created split the map somewhat nicely.
-The values we used for ours is...
+The values we used for ours is:
 	* X: 0.0 Y: -1200.0 Z: 650.0
 	* X: 0.0 Y: -400.0 Z: 650.0
 	* X: 0.0 Y: 400.0 Z: 650.0
 	* X: 0.0 Y: 1200.0 Z: 650.0
 3. Duplicate the object so that it splits the map into five sections.
-The location for the planes in the image from left to right is...
+The location for the planes in the image from left to right is:
 	* X: -750.0 Y: 0.0 Z: 650.0
 	* X: -300.0 Y: 0.0 Z: 650.0
 	* X: 300.0 Y: 0.0 Z: 650.0